-Madhusree's previous book, relates the devastating experiences of the hunter-gatherers of the Andaman Islands as they come face to face with modern civilization.
+Madhusree received a Guggenheim fellowship to research her previous book, It relates the devastating experiences of the hunter-gatherers of the Andaman Islands as they come face to face with modern civilization.

 Khandadhara Waterfall, Orissa, India